Carcinus maenas: Taxonomic history

 The lectotype chosen for the species came from Marstrand, Sweden, but it is assumed to have been lost.
 In 1814, writing for The Edinburgh Encyclopaedia, William Elford Leach erected a new genus, Carcinus to hold this species alone (making it the type species of the genus, by monotypy).
-In 1847, Nardo described a distinct subspecies occurring in the Mediterranean Sea, which is now recognised as a distinct species, Carcinus aestuarii.
+In 1847, Nardo described a distinct subspecies occurring in the Mediterranean Sea, which is now recognised as a distinct species, C. aestuarii.

 Neurochemistry

 Particular amino acids in particular signaling peptides of C. maenas are protonated by pH changes currently (as of 2020) occurring or likely to be reached in the course of future climate change.
-This significantly alters peptide structure and peptide-mediated behaviours (brood care and egg ventilation requiring ~10x the normal peptide concentration).
+This significantly alters peptide structure and peptide-mediated behaviours (brood care and egg ventilation requiring about 10 times the normal peptide concentration).
 The requirement of higher concentration may be due to lowered binding affinity in the sensory epithelium.
 This effect is very reversible.

 Physiochemistry

 The usual decrease in extracellular chloride due to increased extracellular bicarbonate is avoided if C. maenas is first acclimated to the increased _{p}CO_{2}.
 While this may be due to the already-high extracellular chloride levels in this species, it may instead be because moderately higher _{p}CO_{2} increases these levels through some unrelated mechanism.

 Changes in pH due to sodium and magnesium can alter extracellular iron concentrations.